 Copy the following link: IU Bloomington EZProxy link

 Open the browser of your choice.
 Create a new bookmark of any page, then tap Edit.
 Replace the name of the bookmark and replace the bookmarks link with the copied link from step #1.

-If you are sharing URLs to databases, journals, or articles, you need to make sure you are using a proxied version of the URL (or permalink) so that the IU person you share with can properly authenticate to access the full text resource.
+If you are sharing URLs to databases, journals, or articles, you need to make sure you are using a proxy of the URL (or permalink) so that the IU person you share with can properly authenticate to access the full text resource.